Quality Agents

 Parallel Track B (Tests):

-@qa-backend: Write order service tests (based on spec)
+@qa-engineer: Write order service tests (based on spec)

 Integration Point: